 - You are claiming estimated payments

-This tax return (and the income tax payment) must be filed and paid by all LLC/C-Corps, regardless of their gross receipts, net income, or activity levels.
+This tax return (and the income tax payment) must be filed and paid by all LLCs that are taxed as C-Corps, regardless of their gross receipts, net income, or activity levels.

-No federal return attached: The Arizona Department of Revenue no longer requires that you attach your federal Form 1120 with your AZ Form 120.
+That said, the Arizona DOR no longer requires that you attach your federal Form 1120 with your AZ Form 120.

-Due date: April 15th if LLC/C-Corp runs on the calendar year.
-If running a different fiscal year, due date is the 15th day of the 4th month after the close of the taxable year.
+Due date: April 15th if your LLC taxed as a C-Corp (LLC/C-Corp) runs on the calendar year.
+If your LLCs runs a different fiscal year, the due date is the 15th day of the 4th month after the close of the taxable year.

 Estimated taxes: If your LLC/C-Corp estimates income tax liability to be $1,000 or more, you must file quarterly estimated tax payments.

-This tax return (and the income tax payment) must be filed and paid by all LLC/S-Corps, regardless of their gross receipts, net income, or activity levels.
+The LLC itself must file Arizona tax return Form 120S and pay any income tax owed, regardless of their gross receipts, net income, or activity levels.

-Due date: March 15th if LLC/S-Corp runs on the calendar year.
-If running a different fiscal year, due date is the 15th day of the 3rd month after the close of the taxable year.
+Due date: March 15th if your LLC taxed as an S-Corp (LLC/S-Corp) runs on the calendar year.
+If running a different fiscal year, the due date is the 15th day of the 3rd month after the close of the taxable year.

 Estimated taxes: If your LLC/S-Corp estimates income tax liability to be $1,000 or more, you must file quarterly estimated tax payments.